 We talk about the importance of taking action on roofing repairs quickly a lot, but in an emergency situation, it becomes even more important.
 Take action as quickly as possible to avoid further damage, insurance trouble, and other issues.

 Emergencies are unfortunately part of human existence and while no one ever likes them, you can learn to navigate them calmly.
-If and when you find yourself with a roofing emergency, use this as a guide and once you reach step 5, give the Farha team a call to get your emergency under control!
+If and when you find yourself with a roofing emergency, use this as a guide and once you reach step 5, call the Farha Roofing team to get your emergency under control!